bnitkin/lunch-spending-burnup/README.md

         and will also impact `Spent`/`left` math in the top box.
  - `safe_spend`: Numeric.
 Default `3250`.
 Safe-spend provides a reverse budget -
         if you like to calculate savings goals and work backwards to a comfortable spending level.
-This field shows how much is left for the month after your actual and expected transactions.
+It's used to compute the `left` field.

 ### Key
  - Expenses are red, income is green
  - Last month is shown as a translucent filled-box; this month is a line
  - Expected recurring transactions are displayed as a dotted line

-The top fields show cash holdings (synchronized accounts only) and a [reverse budget](https://lunchmoney.app/blog/pay-yourself-first-reverse-budgeting)
+The top fields show cash holdings and a [reverse budget](https://lunchmoney.app/blog/pay-yourself-first-reverse-budgeting)
  - Savings: the total balance in savings accounts.
 The right side estimates cash reserve in months, based on last month's spending.
  - Checking: total balance in checking accounts.